baz1389/Project-2-front-end/README.md

  - On login, I have hardcoded the same word to show up every time.
 I would like the landing word to be random every time someone logs in.
  - My search function has to have exactly the correct string to be able to search.
 I need to implement substring functionality (.downcase/.upcase methods??).
       - Need to throw an error or have some indication if a word doesn't exist yet.
+ - If I hit the login button it still removes the login menu and shows the main landing page
+ - I hard coded my update method by showing each word ID on the page, s now there is always a number just hanging out.
  - HTML and CSS needs to improve when I have free time to do so.
+ - I need to refresh the page a lot to do multiple events
+ - Update works, however, the server throws a 500 error.

 ##Future Additions
  - Favorites List.